How can I help?

 (please use the webform above to update or add your information!)

 - Marietta Main Street: [updated 03/25/20] is focusing on collecting and sharing resources along with local programming, they will work to offer financial and technical assistance and programming this summer and beyond.
 No need for volunteers right now, but ongoing need for monetary contributions and directly supporting local businesses through your purchases.

-- Habitat for Humanity: [updated 03/25/20] All activities currently on hold, including building and ReStore operation.
+- Habitat for Humanity: [updated 03/25/20] Construction has resumed, outside groups are limited to 5 and the ReStore has reopened with limited capacity.
 Donations always welcome: https://habitatmov.com/

-- O’Neill Center: [updated 03/25/20] Currently not running any programs, but providing blizzard bags to seniors and delivery and well-checks.
+- O’Neill Center: [updated 03/25/20] Currently not running any programs, but providing blizzard bags to seniors and delivery and wellness checks.

-- Boys and Girls Club of Washington County: [updated 03/25/20] Programming currently on hold.
-Cleaning supplies will be helpful as operations resume.
+- Boys and Girls Club of Washington County: [updated 03/25/20] Programming currently on hold, they did not become a pandemic childcare center.
+Cleaning supplies, PPE and food donations and volunteer assistance will be helpful as operations resume.

-- Marietta Family YMCA: [updated 03/31/20] The YMCA are a Pandemic Childcare Center.
+- Marietta Family YMCA: [updated 03/31/20] The YMCA is a Pandemic Childcare Center.
 Can use cash donations but don't need other donations at this time.
 Providing virtual and online fitness and engagement resources.